unbeGames/unbegames.github.io/_posts/en/2019-01-31-january-developer-update.md

 tags: [rocket science]     # TAG names should always be lowercase
 description: The adventure begins
 image: https://steamcdn-a.akamaihd.net/steamcommunity/public/images/clans/34094219/6c91d88a480d31c543b1ffe108d8278e09048fbb.png
+game: Rocket Science
 ---
 Hello everyone!

 Here is the first Developer Update.
-Today I want to talk about features and decisions of "How do you like it, Elon Musk?", that make this game different from the main competitors, and what I need to do to successfully reach the release in the Early Access.
+Today I want to talk about features and decisions I made while working on "Rocket Science", that make this game different from the main competitors, and what I need to do to successfully reach the release in the Early Access.
 One small note, before I start.
 The following is a current vision of the game, and it may and probably will change in the future, as it has happened before several times.
 You are now aware of possible changes, so let's begin.

 ![Mars](https://steamcdn-a.akamaihd.net/steamcommunity/public/images/clans/34094219/6c91d88a480d31c543b1ffe108d8278e09048fbb.png)
 _The first iteration of Mars_